syseleven/grav-docs-syseleven-stack/pages/04.Reference/08.network/03.known-issues/docs.en.md

 ### Error updating Neutron LBaaS load balancer

 **Problem Statement:**
-Neutron LBaaSv2 sets up loadbalancers directly in our SDN Stack based on Midonet.
-When trying to update a Neutron LBaaSv2 loadbalancer (name, description or admin-state-up), Midonet will answers with a 400 response code stating a bad request.
-The error will further be passed to Neutron which subsequently sets the affected loadbalancer to ERROR state.
-The loadbalancer itself will get updated accordingly and keeps working as intended.
-Unfortunately due to the loadbalancer being in ERROR state, further requests (besides delete requests) on the loadbalancer object will be rejected until the state has been reset.
+When trying to update a Neutron LBaaSv2 load balancer (name, description or admin-state-up), Neutron will answer with 400 Bad Request.
+The affected load balancer ends up in `ERROR` state.
+The load balancer itself will get updated accordingly and keeps working as intended.
+Unfortunately due to the load balancer switching to the ERROR state, further requests (except delete requests) on it will be rejected.

 **Solution:**
 The Cloud Support needs to reset the loadbalancer state.